it0na72/java2d/README.md

 ### Future plans:
 - [x] Completed ~~This game is still being updated on a regular basis.
-I have a lot of other features I would love to include, including different maps, different classes (fighter, mage, archer, etc), different monsters, different songs depending on the monster you're fighting, and even different dimensions, environment interaction (cutting trees with axe), In-game Menu and different maps (map transitions).
+I have a lot of other features I would love to include, including different maps, different classes (fighter, mage, archer, etc), different monsters, different songs depending on the monster you're fighting, and even different dimensions, environment interaction (cutting trees with an axe), In-game Menu and different maps (map transitions).
 However, all of these are not my current priority.~~
-- [ ] Increasing the map and add different monsters
+- [ ] Increasing the map and adding different monsters
 - [ ] Possibly host the game online
 - [ ] Add different monsters
 - [ ] Give the boss a second phase (like souls games)
 - [ ] Add different classes with different character sprites
+- [ ] Add different dimensions (like the nether in Minecraft)

 ### Current bugs (TBC):
-- [x] FIXED ~~There is no sound effects or music in the game yet.
+- [x] FIXED ~~There are no sound effects or music in the game yet.
 I added all the sound files but they are still not working.
 Will try to fix this as soon as possible~~
 - [x] FIXED ~~Healing fountain location is slightly bugged.
 You need to be in the EXACT tile for it to work~~
 - [x] FIXED ~~If you spam the healing fountain, you will get more health than you currently have (eg: if you have maximum health and you use the healing fountain, you get 3 extra hearts on top of that)~~
 - [x] FIXED ~~Monsters deal damage when they're in their dying animation~~
 - [ ] Attack animation is slightly out of focus
 - [ ] Attack range is slightly out of place

 # Screenshots of the game: